 Department of Special Collections and University Archives

-The Library begins it's search for an offsite storage site.
+McFarlin Library begins its search for an offsite storage facility.

 Francine Fisk becomes the Associate Dean of the Library.

-The Bob McCormack Photographic Studio Archive and Camera Collection are acquired by Special Collections.
+Special Collections acquires the Bob McCormack Photographic Studio Archive and Camera Collection.

-The Library gains the Hardesty Remote Storage Facility, and begins to move overflow storage there.
+McFarlin Library gains the Hardesty Remote Storage Facility and begins to move overflow storage there.